Confidence intervals for the Poisson distribution: Introduction

 treated as a function of $\theta$ for given sampling $n$.
 Our likelihood function is well-defined for any $\mu\ge0$, that is for any $\theta\ge-b$.
 If $n=0$ in some sampling, our point estimate is $\hat\theta=-b$.
 This gives an accurate description of the measurement, i.e., $n=0$, expressed in terms of the signal parameter $\theta$.
 It is irrelevant to this description whether we know something (on physical grounds, say) about $\theta$ such as that $\theta\ge a$ (commonly, $a=0$).

-We may contrast this with the point estimator in a Bayesian (degree-of-belief) analysis in a situation where we know on physical grounds, for example, that $\theta$ cannot be negative.
+We may contrast this with the point estimator in a Bayesian (degree-of-belief) analysis in a situation where we might know on physical grounds, for example, that $\theta$ cannot be negative.
 In this case we often (depending on the prior distribution) use the value of $\theta$ that maximizes the likelihood as our point estimate, but now we define the likelihood function to be zero for $\theta<0$, since we are certain that the (degree-of-belief) probability is zero for $\theta<0$.
 It may be supposed that we have incorporated the permitted range of $\theta$ into the prior distribution for $\theta$.

 We regard our choice of point estimator for the Poisson model as obvious.
 Some might suggest that it not be permitted to be in a region where $\theta$ cannot lie.
-But this arises from a misunderstanding of the descriptive goal, perhaps as an attempt to make the estimate also serve as a statement about the true value.
+This can arise from a misunderstanding of the descriptive goal, perhaps as an attempt to make the estimate also serve as a statement about the true value.
 In particular, if we are aware that we have had a downward fluctuation in the background, it would not be a sensible description to obscure this fact.
 In general, it is a futile pursuit to try to simultaneously achieve description and interpretation.
+See section~\ref{sec:descriptive} for further discussion.